docb/dbRackModules/README.md

 with the for parameters after connecting a polyphonic v/oct source.
 Hint: the partials amps used for the IFFT are randomly generated (parameter seed) using different methods (parameter Mth).

+New in 2.1.0:
+- The amp of the first partial can now be controlled with the amp knob - was 1.0 before.
+- Presets will be applied directly without clicking on a knob.
+- In the menu there can be set a fade time which causes that on every change the sound changes smoothly to the new.
+- There is new method "static" which produces a descending partial sequence.
+If the seed is 0.5 all partials are part of the sequence.
+  If the seed is zero only odd partials are used and if the seed is one than only even partials are used.
+  Every seed in between will be interpolated.

 ### Gendy
 This is a port of Supercolliders gendy which is based on the work of Peter Hoffmann who has rebuild GENDYN from Iannis Xenakis.